CTXz/stm32f1-picopwner/README.md

 | GPIO4            | NRST      |
 | GPIO5            | BOOT0     |

-Should the USART1 pins on your target STM32F1 board be occupied, you will have to alter the target board exploit firmware to use a different USART peripheral.
+Should the USART1 pins on your target STM32F1 board be occupied, you will have to alter the target board exploit firmware to use a different USART peripheral for now.
+Support for other USART peripherals in this repo will be added in the future.
-This is discussed in more detail in the [How does the attack work?](#how-does-the-attack-work) section.

-Bellow is a picture that shows the hardware setup using a Blue Pill board:
+Below is a picture that shows the hardware setup using a Blue Pill board:

 ![Blue Pill Example](img/BPExample.png)